 - Johan Georg Granström, PhD (Director of Engineering) – former Sr Staff Software Engineer at Google responsible for scaling YouTube system infrastructure

-There are several ways to earn a return on your ICP, including lending them out to custodial providers or through decentralized lending protocols, running your own validator, or delegating your tokens to validators of your choosing.
+There are several ways to earn a return on your ICP, including lending them out to custodial providers or through decentralized lending protocols, or staking your tokens to earn voting rewards by voting on your own or following other neurons.

 For the best security and control over your funds, we recommend using a Ledger Hardware Wallet.
 To delegate your tokens, you should ensure they are stored on your Ledger or NNS dApp, and then follow these steps: